agentS/react-native-slider-button/README.md

 `onTrigger` (function) – Callback invoked when the user moves the thumb beyond the completion value.
 No further parameters are passed to the callback method.

 `stylesheet` (object) – Custom style for the slider button, as described in the [custom style section](#using-a-custom-style).

+`resetAfterAction` (boolean) – If this value is set to false the slider will remain in its position after the action is triggered.
+Otherwise, the slider will "jump" back to its initial value.

 `minimumValue` (number) – The minimum allowed value (see [React Native's documentation](https://facebook.github.io/react-native/docs/sliderios.html)).